222 Upper Street

 Birth, death, marriage and citizenship services

-This means we are not yet able to take bookings to give notice of a marriage or civil partnership, or book a marriage, civil partnership or citizenship ceremony.
-We have also had to temporarily suspend our identity checking service for those applying for the EU Settlement Scheme (EUSS).
+We have had to temporarily suspend our identity checking service for those applying for the EU Settlement Scheme (EUSS).
 You can continue to order copies of certificates online and they will be posted to you.

 We will continue to monitor the situation, and will follow government advice with the focus being on maintaining the health and safety of our staff and the public.

-We will return to a full service when it is safe to do so, but we expect this to continue until the end of July for notice and EUSS appointments, as well as marriage, civil partnership and citizenship ceremonies.
+We will return to a full service when it is safe to do so, but we expect this to continue until at least the end of August for EUSS appointments.

 Heatwave summer activities